simp/pupmod-simp-simp_openldap/REFERENCE.md

 ### <a name="simp_openldapclient"></a>`simp_openldap::client`

-Set up /etc/openldap/ldap.conf with the global options for accessing the LDAP servers.
+for accessing the LDAP servers.

-Regarding: POODLE - CVE-2014-3566

-The ``tls_cipher_suite`` parameter is set to ``HIGH:-SSLv2`` because OpenLDAP cannot set the SSL provider natively.

-By default, it will run TLSv1 but cannot handle TLSv1.2 therefore the SSLv3 ciphers cannot be eliminated.
-Take care to ensure that your clients only connect with TLSv1 if possible.

 * **See also**
   * ldap.conf(5)